jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Microsoft OneDrive.md

 ## Integration support includes:

 - **Folder sync** - syncs metadata and not file contents
-- **Location paths** - shared and my files (root)&#x20;
+- **Location paths** - shared and my files (root)
 - **Methods **- create, update, save, delete, and download
 - **Download to documents folder** (private to Jigx app) - depends on the device's operating system.
 See [device storage location ]()for the exact location

 ## Specifying the file path

 When working with the OneDrive data provider use `entity` to specify the file path, for example, `entity: myfiles/Finance/Invoices`.
-The specified file path with the folders must already exist in OneDrive.&#x20;
+The specified file path with the folders must already exist in OneDrive.

-There are two supported base entities myfiles and shared.&#x20;
+There are two supported base entities myfiles and shared.

 1. `entity: myfiles`, and `myfiles` with additional paths e.g. `entity: myfiles/Finance/Invoices`
 2. `entity: shared/path`, a `shared` entity always requires a path e.g. `entity: shared/HR/Global/Forms`